diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 levels:

 1. Consolidate on the application limits tooling used in GitLab Rails.
+1. Consolidate on the process of adding and managing application limits.
+1. Consolidate on the behavior of hierarchical cascade of limits and overrides.
 1. Consolidate on the application limits tooling used across entire application stack.
 1. Consolidate on the policies enforcement tooling used across entire company.